lancekraft7/Python_Beginnings/README.md

 # Python_Beginnings
-Repo for an introductory python class
+Hello!
+This is a repo for an introductory python class which i am working through.
+Please feel free to offer any feedback on projects in here.

+Thank you,